- This post contains affiliate links. Read more here.

 Valentine’s Day is traditionally celebrated by romantic couples, but we say it’s time to claim the day for the true loves of our lives: our dogs.
 With that in mind, we’ve rounded up nine doggy date ideas to help you celebrate the bond between you and your four-legged best friend.

 First of all, long walks on the beach are classic date fodder.
 If you don’t have a beach handy, why not a hike, or a simple stroll around the neighborhood?
-You can amp up the Valentine’s Day vibe with your favorite sentimental dog t-shirt.
+You can amp up the Valentine’s Day vibe with a cute pink leash.

 This February 14th, take your dog out for a night on the town at your favorite dog-friendly restaurant patio.
 If you live in a wintry climate, hit the local dog-friendly drive-through to get a value meal for yourself and a dog treat for your dog.
 You can even sneak her a french fry or two—we won’t tell.

 Treat your four-legged valentine to a sweet treat at your local dog bakery, or pack up some homemade snacks, and hit a coffee shop patio.
 You can sip a latte while your beloved gnaws a bully stick, and simply enjoy each other’s company.